Azure/aks-engine/docs/topics/scale.md

 # Scaling Kubernetes Clusters

-## Install Pre-requisites
+## Prerequisites

 All the commands in this guide require both the Azure CLI and `aks-engine`.
-Follow the [installation instructions to download aks-engine before continuing](../aksengine.md#install-aks-engine) or [compile from source](../aksengine.md#build-from-source).
+Follow the [quickstart guide](../tutorials/quickstart.md) before continuing.

-For installation instructions see [the Azure CLI GitHub repository](https://github.com/Azure/azure-cli#installation) for the latest release.

-This guide assumes you already have deployed a cluster using acs engine.
-For more details on how to do that see [deploy](./deploy.md).
+This guide assumes you already have deployed a cluster using aks-engine.
+For more details on how to do that see [deploy](../tutorials/deploy.md).

 ## Scale